DMB Risk Solutions, LLC

 Allocation Models

 We work directly with our client’s risk and financial functions to develop allocation models that are administratively simple to use and manage, regardless of the methodology that is adopted.
 Data that is used as the basis for these models can come from a number of sources including carrier/ TPA RMIS, internal claims logging/ tracking systems, payroll information or other management accountability processes.
 These models are designed around the dynamic nature of claims and loss generation.
-Therefore they can “track” the development of claims overtime and will credit/ debit cost graphcenters without the need of “manual” intervention to make adjustments.
+Therefore they can “track” the development of claims overtime and will credit/ debit cost centers without the need of “manual” intervention to make adjustments.

 These allocation models have been adopted by a diverse set of industry and client types including retail, service, real estate, manufacturing, healthcare, financial institutions and municipalities for all the major lines of coverage including general liability, auto, workers compensation and property.
 We not only help and design these processes, but will work closely with our client in developing a communication and management strategy to ensure that those accountable for their cost centers will have the knowledge and tools to help manage their own cost of risk.